525 Credit Score

 - Loan Cost: High

 - Best Option: Secured credit card

-Just because you can borrow with a 525 credit score doesn’t mean you should.
-You may not qualify for attractive terms at this point.
-And a little bit of credit improvement could save you a lot of money.
+Less than 1% of first mortgages go to borrowers with a 525 credit score, partly because FHA-backed loans require a credit score of 500 at a minimum.
+Working to improve your credit score before you apply will make it much easier to get approved and will save you a lot of money.
 For example, a credit score of 580 or higher qualifies you for a lower down payment (3.5% vs. 10%) on an FHA home loan.

 525 Credit Score: Reasons & Remedies

 Familiarizing yourself with some of a 525 credit score’s common causes and the corresponding solutions can help you improve your credit score faster and avoid repeating past mistakes.